 HB#5 fails to consider power differentials or deceptions that would cause the victim to act in diametric opposition to their will and their interests.
 And it fails to consider that the offender knows they have extorted agreement maliciously even when victims, themselves, do not.

 Under Rep Tarr’s bill, the defense can argue against coercion and fraud on the basis that the victim’s words and actions signaled agreement.
-This language is the root of why defense attorneys are able to tear into the character of the victim to defend their client against rape and sexual assault charges.
+This language is the root of why defense attorneys are able to tear into the character and behavior of the victim to defend their client against rape and sexual assault charges.
 No other crime on the planet makes the victim responsible for the harm they suffered.

 How can you help?